Skip to main content

 He did work to withdraw some troops from the Middle East, while calling for an end to the war in Afghanistan.

-In March 2019, Trump declared the Islamic State (IS) militant group defeated after capturing an enclave of the group in Syria, and several months later in October, the US killed IS leader Abu Bakr al-Baghdadi in a raid by American forces.
+In March 2019, Trump declared the Islamic State (IS) militant group defeated after capturing an enclave of the group in Syria, and several months later, in October, the US killed IS leader Abu Bakr al-Baghdadi in a raid by American forces.

-Yet despite Trump spending the last several months boasting about being a president that brought peace and not war, several sporadic Trump decisions could have seen the US get further entangled into conflict in the region.
+Yet despite Trump spending the last several months boasting about being a president who brought peace and not war, several sporadic Trump decisions could have seen the US get further entangled into conflict in the region.

 Trump ordered the launch of 59 Tomahawk cruise missiles at the Shayrat air base in Syria, which is controlled by the Bashar al-Assad government.
 And in a surprise move, Trump, on 3 January 2020, ordered a drone strike that killed senior Iranian General Qassem Soleimani and Iraqi militia leader Abu Mahdi al-Muhandis.